 About cystic fibrosis

-Cystic fibrosis is a condition that affects children’s lungs, digestive systems, sweat glands and reproductive systems.
+Cystic fibrosis is a genetic condition that affects the lungs, digestive system, sweat glands and reproductive system.

-Cystic fibrosis is a genetic condition.
-It’s caused by a mutation in the gene that controls how much salt and water go in and out of the body’s cells.
+Cystic fibrosis is caused by a change in a gene called the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
+This genetic change affects how much salt and water go in and out of the body’s cells.

-To have cystic fibrosis, a child must have two cystic fibrosis genes, one from each of their parents.
-If a child has just one gene, the child is a carrier of cystic fibrosis.
+To have cystic fibrosis, you must have 2 genes with this genetic change, one from each of your parents.
+If you have just one changed gene, you’re a carrier of cystic fibrosis.
 Most carriers are healthy and don’t have symptoms.

 Signs and symptoms of cystic fibrosis

-Children with cystic fibrosis produce thick, sticky mucus that blocks their lungs, clogs their airways and is difficult to cough up.
-These blockages trap bacteria, which leads to lots of infections and lung damage.
+If your child has cystic fibrosis, their body produces thick, sticky mucus that blocks their lungs, clogs their airways and is difficult to cough up.
+These blockages trap bacteria, which leads to chest infections and lung damage.

-Children with cystic fibrosis have salty sweat.
-This can lead to a higher risk of dehydration.
+Children and teenagers with cystic fibrosis have salty sweat.
+This can lead to a higher chance of dehydration.

-Cystic fibrosis can lead to many long-term problems like poor growth and diabetes.
+Cystic fibrosis can lead to many long-term problems like poor growth and a special type of diabetes called cystic fibrosis-related diabetes.

-Although many children with cystic fibrosis now survive well into adulthood, their condition means they might not live as long as other people.
+Most children with cystic fibrosis now survive well into adulthood, although they might not live as long as people who don’t have cystic fibrosis.

 Diagnosis of cystic fibrosis

-If you have cystic fibrosis in your extended family, it’s a good idea to have genetic counselling and testing for cystic fibrosis.
+If you have cystic fibrosis in your extended family, it’s a good idea to have genetic counselling and genetic testing.
 People who carry the gene can be identified with a simple blood test.

 If you’re pregnant and there’s a possibility of your child inheriting the gene for cystic fibrosis, you can have further tests during pregnancy to work out whether your child is affected.

 If you give your consent, your baby will be tested for cystic fibrosis as part of standard newborn screening in Australia.
-This is a simple test that involves taking blood from your baby’s heel.
+This is a simple test that involves pricking your baby’s heel and collecting a few drops of blood.

 If this test shows that your baby has a high level of an enzyme called immunoreactive trypsin (IRT), genetic testing can show whether your child has cystic fibrosis.

-A sweat test, which involves stimulating a small area of skin to produce sweat, is also used to diagnose cystic fibrosis.
+A sweat test can also be used to diagnose cystic fibrosis.
+This test involves stimulating a small area of skin to produce sweat.

-Support and treatment for children with cystic fibrosis
+Support and treatment for children and teenagers with cystic fibrosis

-Treatments for cystic fibrosis can be intensive and time consuming.
-Children need to go to a specialist cystic fibrosis unit regularly, and some children need to go to hospital often to manage chest infections.
+For example, your child with cystic fibrosis might need to go to a specialist cystic fibrosis unit regularly.
+And they might need to go to hospital often to manage chest infections.

-Children usually need physiotherapy two times a day to clear their lungs of mucus.
-They usually need to use inhalers while having physiotherapy to break down the mucus and open the lungs.
-A parent or carer usually does these treatments.
+Your child will need daily physiotherapy to clear their lungs of mucus.
+They’ll need to take inhaled medicine while having physiotherapy to break down the mucus and open the lungs.
+You can usually do these treatments at home.

-Children might need antibiotics to prevent or treat lung infections.
+Your child might also need antibiotics to prevent or treat lung infections.
 They might also use corticosteroids to treat inflammation caused by lung infections.

-Doctors often recommend enzyme replacement therapy to help with digestion, as well as vitamin supplements and a high-energy diet, with high salt and fat to help with nutrition.
+Doctors often recommend enzyme replacement therapy to help with digestion, as well as vitamin supplements and a special diet to help with energy and nutrition.

-Children also need regular exercise to clear their airways and build strength.
+Regular exercise will help your child clear their airways and build strength.

-Some children with cystic fibrosis might be given a new type of drug therapy called cystic fibrosis transmembrane conductance regulator (CFTR) modulator therapy.
+CFTR modulator therapy is a drug therapy.
+It can significantly improve the health of many children and teenagers with cystic fibrosis.
+It might also prevent lung damage.
 This therapy targets the underlying cause of cystic fibrosis in the body’s cells rather than treating the symptoms.

-Your child’s specialist team will tell you whether this therapy is suitable for your child.
+Your child’s specialist team will use your child’s genetic test results to work out whether this therapy is suitable for your child.
+If it isn’t, they’ll look at other treatment options.

 People who can help children with cystic fibrosis